 We include vegan yogurt for a couple of reasons.
 First, it gives more liquid to moisten the dry ingredients.
 That’s necessary for the dough to come together.
 Second, the yogurt adds substance and heft to the dough.
 It contains protein and fat that thickens up the shortcakes.

-We use a small carton of Forager Project Vanilla Cashewgurt.
+We use a small carton of vegan cashew yogurt.
 It has a delicious sweet vanilla flavor that doesn’t overpower the shortcakes.
-Bonus: it’s organic and gluten free!
+Bonus: the stuff from Forager is organic and gluten free!

 How to form, cut and bake gluten free shortcakes